 Step – 3.
 Redis Cache Backend PHP Script for WordPress

-Perhaps, it is a single PHP file (open source) developed by Eric Mann, you can download from Digital Ocean’s asset server, using the following command:
+Perhaps, it is a single PHP file (open source) developed by Eric Mann, you can download it from Digital Ocean’s asset server, using the following command:

 Step – 4.
 Move the PHP file to